yct37785/ExpoAppFramework/README.md

 └── package.json
 ```

 All node modules, including expo, are managed in the **root** folder.
 All app projects are handled in the **Projects** folder.
-App projects will import core functionalities, UI elements, constants and utilities from **Framework**:
+App projects will import shared components from **Framework**:

 ![Expo App Framework_ overview](https://github.com/yct37785/ExpoAppFramework/assets/8434189/abc3e4f2-9544-4154-b144-9c5aea95e4d3)

 ## Framework
-Shared library of aforementioned core functionalities, UI elements, constants and utilities.
+Shared library of aforementioned components.

 The Framework project is structured as follows:
 ```